 ACCREDITATION 5

 CONFORMITY ASSESSMENT 9

 ASSURANCE OF COMPETENCE 13

-EA, EUROPEAN CO-OPERATION FOR ACCREDITATION 17
+EUROPEAN CO-OPERATION FOR ACCREDITATION 17

 INTERNATIONAL AGREEMENTS 19

 PUBLIC AND PRIVATE BENEFITS 21

 EFFECTIVENESS IN THE MARKET 24

-THE ADDED VALUE OF ACCREDITATION 25
+THE ADDED VALUE OF ACCREDITATION 2

-RELIABLE PARTNERS 31
+RELIABLE PARTNERS 3'

-What is accreditation?

-1 ACCREDITATION A service for the Community Accreditation provides the attestation that accredited bodies offering testing, examination, calibration, certification, inspection and verification services have the technical competence and impartiality to check the conformity of products and services with the relevant national and international standards.
-In the European Union, accreditation is performed by national accreditation bodies (NABs) appointed by governments as required by Regulation (EC) 765/2008. - In the regulated area, the law requires accreditation for those bodies that qualify certain categories of products and services (e.g. products with the CE marking such as toys, lifts, food products with protected or guaranteed origin, etc.) which can be put onto the market only after undergoing conformity assessment against the applicable standards.
-This is notification. - In the voluntary area, where there is no specific legislation, companies seek accreditation to provide the market with an impartial attestation of their competence in guaranteeing products' and services' quality, safety, security, etc. IN EUROPE, ACCREDITATION IS GOVERNED BY REGULATION (EC) 765/2008 IN ALL EU MEMBER STATES, GOVERNMENTS ARE RESPONSIBLE FOR ACCREDITATION ACCREDITATION SUPPORTS BOTH REGULATED AND VOLUNTARY AREAS ACCREDITATION FACILITATES TRADE AND BENEFITS THE MARKET AND SOCIETY The European system of accreditation Since 2008, Regulation (EC) 765/2008 establishes the first legal framework for accreditation in Europe, setting out requirements for accreditation relating to the marketing of products.
+ACCREDITATION A service for the Community Accreditation provides the attestation that accredited bodies offering testing, examination, calibration, certification, inspection and verification services have the technical competence and impartiality to check the conformity of products and services with the relevant national and international standards.
+In the European Union, accreditation is performed by National Accreditation Bodies (NABs) appointed by governments as required by Regulation (EC) No 765/2008 on accreditation. - In the regulated area, the law requires accreditation for those bodies that qualify certain categories of products and services (e.g. products with the CE marking such as toys, lifts, food products with protected or guaranteed origin, etc.) which can be put onto the market only after undergoing conformity assessment against the applicable standards.
+This is notification. - In the voluntary area, where there is no specific legislation, companies seek accreditation to provide the market with an impartial attestation of their competence in guaranteeing products' and services' quality, safety, security, etc. IN EUROPE, ACCREDITATION IS GOVERNED BY REGULATION (EC) No 765/2008 IN ALL EU MEMBER STATES, GOVERNMENTS ARE RESPONSIBLE FOR ACCREDITATION ACCREDITATION SUPPORTS BOTH REGULATED AND VOLUNTARY AREAS ACCREDITATION FACILITATES TRADE AND BENEFITS THE MARKET AND SOCIETY The European system of accreditation Regulation (EC) No 765/2008 establishes the legal framework for accreditation in Europe, setting out requirements for accreditation relating to the marketing of products.
 It gives a harmonized, rigorous approach to accreditation across EU Member States - so that ultimately one accreditation certificate or report will be enough to demonstrate the technical capacity of an accredited body.
-The main principles of accreditation in the Regulation - which complements ISO/IEC 17011 and the other international standards for conformity assessment bodies - are: - one accreditation body per Member State - accreditation is operated as a public authority activity - no competition between national accreditation bodies, and between them and conformity assessment bodies - ✤ not-for-profit activity - stakeholder representation In accordance with article 11 of the Regulation, accreditation provides a presumption of conformity: accredited certificates and reports can be recognised in all EU Member States.
-What is conformity assessment?
+The main principles of accreditation in the Regulation - which complements ISO/IEC 17011 and the other international standards for conformity assessment bodies - are: - one accreditation body per Member State; - accreditation is operated as a public authority activity; - no competition between National Accreditation Bodies, and between them and conformity assessment bodies: - not-for-profit activity; - stakeholder representation.

+In accordance with article 11 of the Regulation, accreditation provides a presumption of conformity: accredited certificates and reports can be recognised in all EU Member States.